Skin Cancer and Melanoma Skin Removal

 Why Choose Dr. Daniel Gay for This Procedure?

-Dr. Daniel Gay is a board-certified general surgeon in the Treasure Valley area encompassing Boise, Meridian, and Caldwell, Idaho.
+Dr. Daniel Gay is a board-certified general surgeon in the Treasure Valley area encompassing Boise and Meridian, Idaho.
 Dr. Gay has vast experience with skin cancers and believes in treating his patients how he would want to be treated himself.
 His focus is on educating his patients and providing the individualized attention that each patient deserves.
 If you need to schedule an appointment or would like more information about skin cancer and melanoma, contact us today.

 We Accept All Major Insurance Carriers: